-- Students who wish to pursue a career in Special Education can earn a Mild/Moderate or Moderate/ Severe Specialist Credential (a basic Multiple Subject credential is not a prerequisite but can be earned concurrently).
-This dual option is available only through the Department of Special Education, Rehabilitation, and School Psychology. - Students with fluency in some target languages spoken by students in California schools may earn a Bilingual/Cross-cultural, Language and Academic Development (BCLAD) Emphasis Credential.
-This option is available only through the Department of Bilingual/Multicultural Education. - All basic credential programs embed the English Language Authorization (ELA), which prepares students to work with second language learners. - Teaching majors are termed "subject matter" programs.
-A major through an academic department is not necessarily a subject matter program, i.e., a teaching major.
+- The Multiple Subject Teaching Credential (MSTC) authorizes the holder to provide instruction in any selfcontained classroom.
+In practice, the MSTC is held by elementary and early childhood teachers. - Students who wish to pursue a career in Special Education can earn a Mild/Moderate or Moderate/ Severe Specialist Credential (a basic Multiple Subject credential is not a prerequisite but can be earned concurrently).
+This dual option is available only through the Department of Special Education, Rehabilitation, and School Psychology.
+For more information, please contact the Department office at (916) 278-6622. - All basic credential programs embed the English Language Authorization (ELA), which prepares students to work with second language learners.